SidharthArya/SidharthArya/AWESOME-STARS.md

 ## HTML

+- [dwyl/learn-to-send-email-via-google-script-html-no-server](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) - :email: An Example of using an HTML form (e.g: "Contact Us" on a website) to send Email without a Backend Server (using a Google Script) perfect for static websites that need to collect data.
 - [google/styleguide](https://github.com/google/styleguide) - Style guides for Google-originated open-source projects
 - [tc39/proposal-Number.range](https://github.com/tc39/proposal-Number.range) - A proposal for ECMAScript to add a built-in Number.range()
 - [KuroLabs/Airshare](https://github.com/KuroLabs/Airshare) - Cross-platform content sharing in a local network